jennivh/jennivh/README.md

 # Hello there Visitor 👋

-## Some tools and languages I can use:
+## Some tools and languages I have used:

 ### Tools
 - [Figma](https://www.figma.com/)